 The Meeting Place

-An Al-Anon support group meets each week at HOPE Church in the Chapel of the Voorhees Campus on Saturdays from 11am to 12:30pm
+An Al-Anon support group meets each week at HOPE Church in Room 11 of the Voorhees Campus on Saturdays from 11am to 12:30pm

 Al‑Anon is a mutual support program for people whose lives have been affected by someone else’s drinking.
 By sharing common experiences and applying the Al-Anon principles, families and friends of alcoholics can bring positive changes to their individual situations, whether or not the alcoholic admits the existence of a drinking problem or seeks help.

-Overeaters Anonymous (OA) meet each week at HOPE Church at the Voorhees Campus on Thursday from 9:30 to 11:30am.
+Overeaters Anonymous (OA) meet each week at HOPE Church in Room 11 at the Voorhees Campus on Thursday from 9:30 to 11:30am.

 Overeaters Anonymous is a fellowship of individuals who through shared experience, strength and hope, are recovering from compulsive overeating.
 We welcome everyone who wants to stop eating compulsively.
 There are no dues or fees for members; we are self-supporting through our own contributions, neither soliciting nor accepting outside donations.
 OA is not affiliated with any public or private organization, political movement, ideology, or religious doctrine; we take no position on outside issues.
 Our primary purpose is to abstain from compulsive eating and compulsive food behaviors and to carry the message of recovery through the Twelve Steps of OA to those who still suffer.

-An open Narcotics Anonymous (NA) group meets at The Meeting Place (700 Cooper Road, Voorhees) each Monday evening from 8 to 9pm; Tuesday evening from 7 to 8pm; Wednesday from 8 to 10pm.
-On Thursday, there is an NA meeting at HOPE Church at the Voorhees Campus, Room 11, from 5:30 to 7:30pm.
+An open Narcotics Anonymous (NA) group meets at The Meeting Place (500 Centennial Boulevard, Voorhees, NJ 08043) each Monday evening from 8 to 9pm; Tuesday evening from 7 to 8pm; Wednesday from 8:30 to 9:30pm.
+On Thursday, there is an NA meeting at HOPE Church at the Voorhees Campus, Room 100, from 5:30 to 7:30pm.